c-bandy/whimz-ee/README.md

 # whimz-ee
-porfolio site for personal use
+porfolio site for personal use, but you may use any component of it with attribution.